8 Simple Rules: Ritter's death

 The first three episodes of the series' second season had been completed when Ritter experienced discomfort during a rehearsal on the afternoon of September 11, 2003.
-Crew members took him to a nearby hospital, Providence Saint Joseph Medical Center, where he was misdiagnosed as having a heart attack and, as a result, his condition had worsened when physicians later diagnosed him with an aortic dissection.
+Crew members took him to a nearby hospital, Providence Saint Joseph Medical Center (the same hospital where Ritter was born), where he was misdiagnosed as having a heart attack; as a result, by the time physicians diagnosed him with an aortic dissection, his condition had worsened.
 He died that night at the age of 54.
-Two days after Ritter’s emotional funeral, Disney CEO, Michael Eisner weighed in with an email to ABC Entertainment Chairman, Lloyd Braun, and President, Susan Lyne, outlining how they should resume the series; Eisner proposed that Cate, Ritter’s wife in the show, played by Katey Sagal, be pregnant (she’d had a pregnancy scare in an earlier episode).
+Two days after Ritter's funeral, Disney CEO, Michael Eisner weighed in with an email to ABC Entertainment Chairman, Lloyd Braun, and President, Susan Lyne, outlining how they should resume the series; Eisner proposed that Cate, Ritter’s wife in the show, played by Katey Sagal, be pregnant (she’d had a pregnancy scare in an earlier episode).
 Then she could give birth for the May sweeps week.
-Before the TV executives could respond, Eisner’s number-two (Disney’s President and COO), Bob Iger, weighed in with an email, cheerleading his boss’s proposal.
+Before the TV executives could respond, Eisner’s number-two (Disney's President and COO), Bob Iger, weighed in with an email, cheerleading his boss’s proposal.
 Nevertheless, Braun and Lyne were both appalled; they were still undecided about resuming the series at all, but to suggest that Ritter’s character would be leaving a baby behind was going too far.
 It seemed unspeakably exploitative to capitalize on Ritter’s death by making his wife pregnant and having her give birth during the May sweeps.
 After highly emotional arguments between both factions, where Eisner accused Braun and Lyne of behaving as elitists, the pregnancy pitch eventually faded.

 Following Ritter's death, ABC announced that 8 Simple Rules would continue after a hiatus and would incorporate the death of Ritter's character.
 The three new episodes that Ritter had completed were aired with an introduction by Sagal.

 8 Simple Rules returned two months after Ritter's death with a one-hour episode, "Goodbye", which was turned into a tribute to Ritter's character.
 Subsequent episodes dealt with the family's reaction to his death and how they moved on from it.
 The first four post-Ritter episodes were shot without a live audience with James Garner and Suzanne Pleshette guest-starring as Cate's strict but loving parents and David Spade guest-starring as Cate's wayward nephew, C.J.
 Barnes.
 Garner and Spade later received starring roles in order to fill the void left by Ritter for the remainder of the series' run.